seananderson/phd/discussion.md

 analysis---a formal method for evaluating complex decision problems---deal with decision making for one-dimensional objectives, decision analysis is commonly extended to multiple objectives [e.g. @keeney1976; @kiker2005; @sethi2010b].
-Separate objectives can be maintained allowing decision makers to explicitly see trade-offs or objectives can be condensed into a single dimension through multiattribute utility theory, among other approaches [@keeney1976].
+Separate objectives can be maintained, allowing decision makers to explicitly see trade-offs, or objectives can be condensed into a single dimension through multiattribute utility theory, among other approaches [@keeney1976].
 A similar approach may be applicable to ecological portfolio optimization.